sandreas/rust-slint-riscv64-musl-demo/README.md

 - [ ] Element sizes can not be scaled (e.g. Slider or Checkbox)
 - [ ] Something is wrong with the LCD Color, it may be the driver or slint
 - [ ] Inertial scrolling
+- [ ] Using / importing a rust struct into slint (https://github.com/slint-ui/slint/issues/1726)
 # Notes
 - Routing: https://github.com/slint-ui/slint/discussions/6783
 - Swipe: https://docs.slint.dev/latest/docs/slint/reference/gestures/swipegesturehandler/